 The author thanks the NEPC, particularly Kevin G. Welner and William J. Mathis, for their support of this work.
-Thanks are due to NEPC's anonymous peer reviewers, Stephen Sireci of the University of Massachusetts-Amherst, James Harvey of the National Superintendents Roundtable, and Howard T. Everson of the City University of New York- Graduate Center for thoughtful comments that helped mold earlier versions of this guide into its present form.
+Thanks are due to NEPC's anonymous peer reviewers, Stephen Sireci of the University of Massachusetts-Amherst, and James Harvey of the National Superintendents Roundtable for thoughtful comments that helped mold earlier versions of this guide into its present form.
 Thanks, finally, are also due to Dalveer Kaur of Teachers College (TC), Columbia University for her invaluable assistance behind-the-scenes.
 This guide was prepared under the joint sponsorship of the NEPC and the Assessment and Evaluation Research Initiative (AERI) at TC.